 Why Not An Enum?

 You may have been wondering why we didn’t use an enum with the different possible post states as variants.
-That’s certainly a possible solution, try it and compare the end results to see which you prefer!
-One disadvantage of using an enum is every place that checks the value of the enum will need a match expression or similar to handle every possible variant.
+That’s certainly a possible solution; try it and compare the end results to see which you prefer!
+One disadvantage of using an enum is that every place that checks the value of the enum will need a match expression or similar to handle every possible variant.
 This could get more repetitive than this trait object solution.

 Trade-offs of the State Pattern